Schroeder-Group/aDNA-course/Consensus_Genome.md

 ### Visualization
 #### Genome coverage plot

+**Depth of coverage** measures the average number of reads covering each base in a specific region.

+$$ Depth of Coverage = {Total Bases Covered by Reads\over Region Length} $$

+Total Bases Covered by Reads: The sum of the coverage values across all positions in the region.
+Region Length: The total number of bases in the region.

+**Breadth of coverage** measures the proportion of a region that is covered by at least one read.
+$$ Breadth of coverage = {Number of Covered Bases\over Region Length} $$

+Number of Covered Bases: The number of bases in the region with at least one read mapped.

 1. calculate the depth of coverage at each position, and custom the format of the depth file.
 ```
 samtools depth -a target_species.bam > depth.txt